commitdev/zero/README.md

 $ zero init

 ## Sample project initilization
-✔ Project Name: zero-test
+✔ Project Name: myapp-infra
 🎉  Initializing project
 ✔ EKS + Go + React
-✔ Should the created projects be checked into github automatically? (y/n): y ✔ What's the root of the github org to create repositories in?: github.com/zero-test-org ✔ Existing AWS Profiles
+✔ Should the created projects be checked into github automatically? (y/n): y ✔ What's the root of the github org to create repositories in?: github.com/myapp-org ✔ Existing AWS Profiles
 ✔ default